rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-mariadb/index.md

     fi
     ```

-2. Add the MariaDB Database module as well as the [Service Proxy module](/rollyourown/project_modules/service_proxy/) dependency to the project's `host-setup.sh` script:
+2. Add the MariaDB Database module to the project's `host-setup.sh` script:

     ```bash
-    ## Module-specific host setup for ryo-service-proxy
-    if [ -f ""$SCRIPT_DIR"/../ryo-service-proxy/configuration/"$hostname"_playbooks_executed" ]
-    then
-       echo "Host setup for ryo-service-proxy module has already been done on "$hostname"" echo ""
-    else
-       echo "Running module-specific host setup script for ryo-service-proxy on "$hostname"" echo ""
-       "$SCRIPT_DIR"/../ryo-service-proxy/host-setup.sh -n "$hostname"
-    fi
     ## Module-specific host setup for ryo-mariadb
     if [ -f ""$SCRIPT_DIR"/../ryo-mariadb/configuration/"$hostname"_playbooks_executed" ]
     then